zearp/OptiHack/README.md

 > Note: This is a mix of CMOS and jumper reset methods for maximum effect as just following the desktop guide on the Dell site didn't clear everything in my testing.
 Read more about it [here](https://www.dell.com/support/article/de-ch/sln284985/how-to-perform-a-bios-or-cmos-reset-and-or-clear-the-nvram-on-your-dell-system).

 ### Sleep
 Sleep may not work properly with usb hubs, this includes some sata -> usb 3 dongles.
 Anything that acts as usb-hub will cause the machine to sleep and wake right up.
-I have no issues with sleep with usbb sticks and disks in normal usb 3 -> sata cases.
+I have no issues with sleep with usb sticks and disks in normal usb 3 -> sata cases.
 They stay connected, even encrypted volumes and don't eject when the machine wakes up.
 Only devices that act as usb will cause issues.

 When dealing with sleep issues make sure to test things with no usb devices connected other than keyboard/mouse.
 Check if legacy rom loading is *enabled* in the BIOS.
 Disable; Power Nap and wake for ethernet access in ```System Preferences -> Energy Saver```.
 It is by [design](https://support.apple.com/en-gb/HT201960) macOS wakes your machine up periodically when ```Wake for Ethernet network access``` is enabled.
 If you still get wake-ups that could be related to WOL (Wake on LAN) try disabling WOL in the BIOS itself as well.